frederik-uni/AppoCoord/README.md

 The frontend uses FingerprintJS for browser fingerprinting, so testing it on a single machine requires multiple browsers.
 If you are testing the ui please be aware that this project uses the default input component and that each browser might work a bit differently. for example Safari displays default values for date input, while the input is actually empty, so the validation will fail.

+After creating a poll you will be redirected to the info/vote page.
+The page changes depending on creator, and if the time to vote is passed.
+After you were redirected you can just copy the url and share it.

 Generic Containers were published using `./dockerfiles/publish.sh`
 ## Images